georgeglessner/FlightLogger/README.md

 # FlightLogger

-A Python 3 script used to Store unique flights per day from dump1090 as a CSV file.
+A Python 3 script used to store unique flights per day from dump1090 as a CSV file.

 ## Usage